tnt-sbab/spring-boot-event-store/README.md

 caused.

 ## Demo app
-The `spring-boot-event-store` is the deployable part of a multi-module build.
+The `spring-boot-event-store` is the deployable and reusable part of a multi-module build.
 All other modules are libraries and services that demonstrates how to structure, build and run a complete example for an event-driven architecture.

 ## Configuration
 This library is based on Spring.
 To use, follow the steps below: